Top Four Types of Forecasting Methods

 - To perform a moving average forecast, the revenue data should be placed in the vertical column.
 Create two columns for 3-month moving averages and 5-month moving averages.

 2. The 3-month moving average is calculated by taking the average of the current and past two months revenues.
 The first forecast should begin in March, which is cell C6.
 The formula used is =AVERAGE(B4:B6), which calculates the average revenue from January to March.
 Use Ctrl + D to copy the formula down through December.

 3. Similarly, the 5-month moving average forecasts revenue starting the fifth period, which is May.
 In cell D8, we use the formula =AVERAGE(B4:B8) to calculate the average revenue for January to May.
 Copy the formula down using shortcut Ctrl + D.

 4. It is always a good idea to create a line chart to show the difference between actual and MA forecasted values in revenue forecasting methods.
-Notice that the 3-month MA varies in a greater degree with significant increase or decrease in historic revenues compared to the 5-month MA.
+Notice that the 3-month MA varies in a greater degree with a significant increase or decrease in historic revenues compared to the 5-month MA.
 When deciding the time period for a moving average technique, an analyst should consider whether the forecasts should be more reflective of reality or they should smooth out recent fluctuations.

 #3 Simple Linear Regression

 Regression analysis is a widely used tool for analyzing the relationship between variables for prediction purposes.
 In another example of revenue forecasting methods here, we will look at the relationship between radio ads and revenue by running a regression on the two variables.